 What’s more, most of the countries Singaporeans actually do require visas to enter are either in Sub-Saharan Africa (Mali or Sudan, anyone?) or not exactly the sort of place people think of when planning their holidays (North Korea or Syria, anyone?), whether because of war, terrorism or political problems.

-Nonetheless, we know Singaporeans are intrepid travellers, so here are five countries citizens can’t visit without a visa or visa-on-arrival.
+Nonetheless, we know Singaporeans are intrepid travellers, so here are all the countries citizens can’t visit without a visa or visa-on-arrival.

 This may come as a surprise, since Australia is one of Singaporeans’ favourite destinations, but Singapore citizens actually do need a visa to visit Australia, along with every other nationality in the world except New Zealanders.